 There are two kinds of paleo advocates out there: paleo-purists and flexible paleo dieters.
-Paleo-purists are people who dogmatically follow a paleo diet and categorize anything outside of meat, vegetables, nuts, and fruits as largely noxious to human health.
+Paleo-purists are people who ONLY follow a paleo diet and categorize anything outside of meat, vegetables, nuts, and fruits as largely noxious to human health.
 To them, paleo is not a diet – it’s a way of life – and you better follow it if you want to live a long and healthy life.
 Paleo-purists raise their nose at dairy and all processed foods – including protein powders, which they categorize alongside pretty much all processed foods like artificial sweeteners, refined oils, pre-packaged products, etc.

 On the other side of the spectrum, there are people who follow a flexible paleo diet.
 These are people who look at things more critically and pick and choose what, for them, fits within the confines of their otherwise paleo-friendly diet.
-These are the people to whom the protein powder I used to make these Protein Truffles (TM) is marketed to.
+These are the people to whom the protein powder used to make these Protein Truffles is marketed to.
 Flexible-paleo dieters will go ahead and use a ‘paleo’ protein powder because it ticks the right boxes of a general paleo approach.
 Is it dairy-free?
 Tick.
 Is it grain-free?
 Tick.

-1/2 cup of vanilla paleo protein (see Note 1 below for subs and a discount code)
+1/2 cup of vanilla paleo protein powder

 2 tablespoons coconut flour